NRG Energy: Acquisitions

 In March 2014, NRG Energy acquired Roof Diagnostics Solar (RDS), a residential solar power installation company, for an undisclosed amount.
 RDS headquarters remained in Wall Township, New Jersey while they operated under NRG Residential Solar Solutions.
 That same month, NRG also acquired the retail power business of Dominion Resources Inc., which included Texas-based Cirro Energy and added 600,000 customer accounts to NRG Energy's retail business.
 Cirro Energy has continued to operate under the Cirro name.
 In September 2014, NRG acquired Goal Zero, a manufacturer of personal solar power products.
 The following month, NRG Energy acquired the residential solar company Pure Energies Group, which focused on web-based customer acquisition.
 This provided a simplified solar adoption process as well as a sales channel for Goal Zero.

 In March 2018, NRG acquired XOOM Energy, a mainly residential-focused, retail energy supplier with 300,000 RCE customers.
 The sale price was $210 million, which includes working capital and $6 million in transaction costs.
 It was an all-cash transaction that was funded with $75 million from excess cash and $135 million in debt.
 NRG Energy stated that the acquisition would serve to balance NRG's generation portfolio in the east.
 In May 2019, NRG agreed to purchase Stream Energy for $300 million.
 The deal was finalized that August.

 In July 2020, NRG Energy and Centrica entered an agreement under which NRG would acquire Direct Energy for $3.625 billion in an all-cash transaction.
 The deal was approved in January 2021, adding more than 3 million retail customers across 50 US states and 6 Canadian provinces.

 In December 2022, NRG announced the acquisition of Vivint Smart Home for $2.8 billion in cash, adding home security and automation to its vast product offer, expected to close in the first quarter of 2023.

 In May 2025, NRG announced the acquisition of the natural gas generation facilities and a commercial and industrial virtual power plant from LS_Power at a value of approximately $12 billion.

 Naming rights

-NRG Energy holds the naming rights to the NRG Park campus (formerly Reliant Park) in Houston, Texas, home to the NRG Astrodome, NRG Stadium, NRG Arena and NRG Center.
+NRG Energy through the Reliant Energy brand holds the naming rights to the Reliant Park campus in Houston, Texas, home to the Reliant Astrodome, Reliant Stadium, Reliant Arena and Reliant Center.
 NRG Energy also holds the naming rights for a NRG Station (formerly AT&T Station), a rapid transit station in Philadelphia, Pennsylvania.

-Products and Services
+Products and services

-NRG Energy has multiple products and services, including generation facilities, operations, management services (O&M), retail electricity, commercial industrial backup generators, and an internal data analytics engine called SpaceTag.
+NRG Energy has multiple products and services, including generation facilities, operations, management services (O&M), retail electricity, commercial industrial backup generators, and an internal data analytics engine, SpaceTag.